hipe/tmx/system/doc/issues/004-the-normalizers.md

 files) is implemented by what is also the most fun and weird "game mechanic" it exhibits:

-these commonest filesystem operations are implemented as [#ba-027] normal normalizers.
+these commonest filesystem operations are implemented as [#fi-004.5] "normal normalizers."

 this means that in the same way we might normalize a string to make sure that it is a valid email address, we will also try to produce an open